The SBP master track prepares you for a position at a policy organisation or company.

 Lecturers or researchers (10%)

-Below, two alumni tell you about their experiences with the program.
+Below, students and alumni tell you about their experiences with the program.

 Really a link between science and policy